I am named after my dad…People call him BIG THUNDER. That nickname is a storm filling up the sky.

 People call me LITTLE THUNDER.
 That nickname makes me sound like a burp or a fart. (pp. 6-8)

 When an author of some repute suddenly (well, suddenly to the reader) comes out with a children’s picture book, I count myself among the skeptics.
-But I trundled myself down to the Powell’s branch last May to buy a brand new, full price picture book last May when Sherman Alexie was making an author appearance.
+But I trundled myself down to a Powell’s branch store to buy a brand new, full price picture book last May when Sherman Alexie was making an author appearance.
 He read the book to the audience and followed this by having all of the children come up front and do an interactive read-aloud with him, and he told stories of reading books to his sons a thousand times and how this was part of his goal in writing this picture book though his sons are now in their teens.
 And I could definitely see this being one of those books, particularly for little boys.